Despite being exposed, fake news thrives on social media ahead of India polls

 “A dedicated team of journalists is debunking fake news daily, and also writing detailed explainers on controversial issues and claims,” BBC’s India Digital Editor, Milind Khandekar, told Reuters.

-Former software engineer Pratik Sinha and his mother are part of a 10-member fact checking initiative named “Alt News” which is run from a two-bedroom-flat in the western city of Ahmedabad.
+Former software engineer Pratik Sinha and his mother are part of a 10-member fact checking initiative named “Alt News” which is run from a two-bedroom-flat in Ahmedabad.

 Using online video verification and social media tracking tools, Sinha said his team debunks up to four posts each day.

-Debunked posts appearing online has become a problem even for India’s Election Commission.
+Debunked posts appearing online has become a problem even for the Election Commission.

 In February, a WhatsApp message called for spreading the word that said Indians living overseas could “now vote online for 2019 elections” and should register on the Commission’s website.
 The Commission called it “FAKE NEWS” on Twitter and filed a police complaint against “unknown persons” for public mischief.